 Father will be away on vacation from July 10 to August 11.
 In case of emergency, please call Barbara Kalioras at 603-344-0272 or Tasso Toumpas at 603-848-3676.

 Our own Fr.
 Peter Chamberas will be celebrating Liturgy while Fr.
 Constantine is away.
 Please welcome him "back home"!
 Make sure to ask him about Elder St. Paisios--he is a wealth of knowledge about this wonderful and beloved saint!

 Festival Committee Meeting

-The Festival Committee Meeting will take place on Wednesday, June 28 at 6:00 pm.
+The next Festival Committee Meeting will take place on Monday, July 24 at 6:00 pm.
 Everyone is invited to come and take a piece of the Festival.
 Bring a friend!